Switched reluctance linear motor: History

-Switched Reluctance Linear Motor.
-In this case the active part (coils) is in the stator while the translator is passive and is energized thanks to the magnetic field generated by the stator.

-A SRLM operates based on magnetic reluctance torque/force principle, which is proportional to current or flux density squared, inveresely proportional to gap length squared, this is why the airgap needs to be as small as possible.
-Stator windings currents are switched on and off to change the magnetic circuit formed by the rotor and the stator.
-A stator pole is energized by turning on its phase current.
-When there is no alignment between stator and rotor poles, the magnetic reluctance of the motor is high.
-Hence, the rotor tends to align with the energized stator poles which minimizes the reluctance of the magnetic circuit.
-The commutation of the stator windings should be precisely timed to ensure that a stator pole is energizing when a rotor pole is approaching.
-An encoder or a Hall effect sensor can be used to get the position feedback required to control the commutation.
-This is different from the Lorentz force where force is proportional to current and flux density.

 Applications

 The SRLM is particularly suitable for conveyor operation, since its method of operation is such that no relative motion is required for force to be produced.
 This contrasts with, for example, the linear induction motor, which depends on relative motion between the magnetic field and the conductors in which current is induced for force to be produced.
 This means that a reluctance motor can be designed to hold indefinitely, if required, at any particular position, before moving on to the next fixed position.

 Hypertrack - SRLM for hyperloop and cargo port mover application

 An example of SRLM application is the HyperTrack project led by Zeleros in the Port of Sagunto, Spain, owned and operated by Valenciaport.
 Developed in collaboration with CIEMAT, the installation featured a test track designed to evaluate SRLM performance in real-world port conditions.
 The motor system was assessed for thrust generation, control precision, and energy consumption, supporting Zeleros’ larger strategy for high-speed and freight-focused propulsion systems.